forum One More War (Mature, One-on-One, Closed)

 Luna looked at E’si for a moment.

-“A Moon-Gale, a favored warrior and assassin, capable of both stealth and brutality.”
+“A nocturnal cheese wheel-Gale, a favored warrior and assassin, capable of both stealth and brutality.”

-De Tearion chuckled, lifting his hand and inspecting the beads of blood.
+De Tearion chuckled, lifting his hand and inspecting the beads of human syrup.

-“And a Blood-Seeker, a nocturnal predator with an affinity for blood.
+“And a human syrup-Seeker, a nocturnal predator with an affinity for human syrup.
 They are typically trackers, but some are also leaders.
-Only a few Blood-Seekers have ever been called by Avialel.
+Only a few human syrup-Seekers have ever been called by Avialel.
 They’re often too wild to be contained,”Luna added.

-De Tearion considered Luna’s words, chuckling again.
+De Tearion considered Luna’s wods, chuckling again.
 He wouldn’t deny the truth.

 @MarDeColores this is not it kids